(855) 575-6376

 Swollen or Clubbed Fingertips

-Clubbing of the fingertips, in which the fingertips and toes become wider and rounder than normal with the nail curving around the fingertip, occurs in some patients with advanced asbestosis.
+Clubbing of the fingertips — in which the fingertips and toes become wider and rounder than normal with the nail curving around the tip — occurs in some patients with advanced asbestosis.
 It is caused by chronic low oxygen levels in the blood, a consequence of impaired lung function.
-Clubbing is not specific to asbestosis and can occur in other chronic lung conditions, but its presence alongside other symptoms in a patient with known asbestos exposure history is clinically significant.
+Clubbing is not specific to asbestosis, but its presence alongside other symptoms in a patient with a known asbestos exposure history is clinically significant.

 Abdominal Problems and Fluid Buildup

-In cases of peritoneal mesothelioma, which is the form of the disease affecting the lining of the abdomen rather than the lungs, early symptoms may manifest as abdominal pain, swelling, or a feeling of fullness.
-Fluid buildup in the abdominal cavity (peritoneal effusion) or in the lining around the lungs (pleural effusion) can also occur.
+In cases of peritoneal mesothelioma, which affects the lining of the abdomen rather than the lungs, early symptoms may manifest as abdominal pain, swelling, or a feeling of fullness.
+Fluid buildup in the abdominal cavity or around the lungs can also occur.
 These symptoms reflect the spread of asbestos-related disease beyond the lungs and require urgent medical evaluation.

 How Is Asbestos Poisoning Diagnosed?